 The main lobby contains the Peak Bar and Lounge, and some excellent views of the city.
 From there, the labyrinthine walk continues, passing beyond Girandole, an Italian restaurant, and the entrance (on a lower floor) to Kozue, a Japanese restaurant.

-Next, guests pass through The Library, then finally, the reception area can be found.
+Next, guests pass through The Library, then finally, the reception area is found.

 Along the way I was warmly welcomed by multiple staff members, and once to the reception desk, quickly checked in, and escorted to my room.